majcheradam/docling-serve-client/README.md

 # docling-serve-client

-Type-safe TypeScript SDK for [docling-serve](https://github.com/docling-project/docling-serve) with first-class Bun support.
-The client is generated from the official OpenAPI schema and wraps every endpoint with a small, DX-focused API surface.
+Type-safe TypeScript SDK for [docling-serve](https://github.com/docling-project/docling-serve), the open-source OCR and document conversion API that turns PDFs, Office docs, and images into richly structured Markdown, JSON, or zipped assets.
+This client is generated from the official OpenAPI schema and wraps every endpoint with a small, DX-focused API surface.

 ## Highlights
 - 📦 Ready for publishing to npm (ESM + CJS bundles with declarations)